jessicapowerDA/jessicapowerDA/README.md

 - I have a business accounting diploma
 - Currently trying to earn my CFE with the association of certified fraud examiners (ACFE)

-  I want to build a career in fraud prevention as I have developed a growing passion for it ever since I started working as a bank teller in 2019 and helped prevent all kinds of Scams, Identity Theft and Money Lauundering.
+  I want to build a career in fraud prevention as I have developed a growing passion for it ever since I started working as a bank teller in 2019.
+  I have helped prevent all kinds of Scams, Identity Theft and Money Lauundering.
   With technology constantly growing and changing I have decided to use my expertise, passion and analytics to continue my work in fraud prevention.
   I am excited to see where my career brings me